gautamdhameja/substrate-tcr/README.md

 https://polkadot.js.org/apps/
 ```

-* Go to setting and select `Local Node` in the `remote node/endpoint to connect to` drop down.
+* Go to the settings page and select `Local Node` in the `remote node/endpoint to connect to` drop down.
 Click save and reload.

-For more instructions on using the runtime with the Polkadot Apps UI, please see the [wiki in this repository](https://github.com/gautamdhameja/substrate-tcr/wiki/How-to-test-the-TCR-runtime-using-Polkadot-Apps-Portal).
+For further instructions on using the runtime with the Polkadot Apps UI, please see this [wiki page](https://github.com/gautamdhameja/substrate-tcr/wiki/How-to-test-the-TCR-runtime-using-Polkadot-Apps-Portal) in this repository.

 ## Important Note